schachmat/mvgo/README.md

-#mvgo

-mvgo is a command line tool to list public transport departure times.
+**mvgo** is a command line tool to list public transport departure times.

 ##Features and limitations